McDonald’s Coffee and Chicago Personal Injury Law

 2) Over 700 incidents of coffee burns have been settled by the McDonald’s Corporation, and yet not policy change or consultation to address the problem has been taken.

 3) During the Liebeck case, a quality assurance manager at McDonald’s testified that the company was aware of the risk of serving dangerously hot coffee.

 4) The incredible monetary award initially assigned by the jury in the case was largely punitive – that is, it was meant to punish McDonald’s for “willful, reckless, malicious, or wanton conduct,” rather than to compensate Liebeck for $2.7 million worth of pain and suffering.

-5) Reports indicate that McDonald’s continues to keeps its coffee substantialy hotter than other restaurants.
-At approximately 185 degrees, third degree burns (the most severe type) may occur two to seven seconds.
+5) Reports indicate that McDonald’s continues to keeps its coffee substantially hotter than other restaurants.
+At approximately 185 degrees, third-degree burns (the most severe type) may occur two to seven seconds.

 It is in the best interest of everyone to learn from this situation – not dismissing it out of hand or allowing the pervasive public assessment to obscure an intelligent, independent assessment of the facts.
 This type of assessment is crucial to success in any Chicago personal injury case; don’t settle for anything less in your legal representation.

-If you or a loved one has suffered an injury, illness or death, that seems to have been someone else’s fault, call VanDerGinst Law at 1-866-843-7367 or receive a FREE online case evaluation from a Chicago accident attorney.
+If you or a loved one has suffered an injury, illness or death, that seems to have been someone else’s fault, call VanDerGinst Law at 1-866-843-7367.
 The initial consultation is free of charge.
 If we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
-In many cases a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
+In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 So please call right away to ensure that you do not waive your right to possible compensation.